What to Expect After a DUI Arrest: A Timeline From Someone Who's Been There

 - How often will you update me, and how do I reach you?

-- What's included in the retainer — and what costs extra?
+- What's included in the retainer, and what costs extra?

 What it costs

-- First-offense DUI attorney: $2,500-$10,000 depending on jurisdiction and complexity
+- First-offense DUI attorney: thousands to tens of thousands of dollars depending on jurisdiction and complexity

 - DMV hearing fee: varies by state

-- Court fines and fees: $500-$2,000+
+- Court fines and fees: hundreds to a few thousand dollars

-- DUI school / treatment: $500-$1,500
+- DUI school / treatment: several hundred to over a thousand dollars

-- Increased insurance: $1,000-$3,000/year for 3-5 years
+- Increased insurance: significantly higher premiums for 3-5 years

-Total real cost of a first DUI: $10,000-$25,000 over several years.
+Total real cost of a first DUI: tens of thousands of dollars over several years (American Automobile Association DUI cost study).
 That's the honest number nobody puts on their website.

 Month 1-2: The Case Gets Assembled